Shiritai/xv6-ntu-mp/doc/mp2-spec.md

 struct file *f_after_f = (struct file *) r_next;
 ```

 Students may also place two pointers within a kernel object’s space to implement a doubly linked list.
-Please design an appropriate data structure for `freelist` based on the [Slab allocator implementation requirements](#implementation-requirements).
+Please design an appropriate data structure for `freelist` based on the [slab allocator implementation requirements](#implementation-requirements).

 ## Number of Elements in `freelist`